China approves three-child policy with sops to encourage couples to have more children | Education

 The decision to permit the third child came after this month's once-in-a-decade census showed that China's population grew at the slowest pace to 1.412 billion amid official projections that the decline may begin as early as next year.

-The new census figures revealed that the demographic crisis China faced was expected to deepen as the population of people above 60 years grew to 264 million, up by 18.7 per cent last year.
+The new census figures revealed that the demographic crisis China faced was expected to deepen as the population of people above 60 years grew to 264 million, up by 18.7 percent last year.
+As the calls for the government to do away with the family planning restrictions grew louder due to the concerns that the declining population in the country could result in serious labor shortages and negatively impact the world's second-largest economy, the CPC decided to permit a third child while declining to completely scrap the family planning policy.

+''Data shows the aging of the Chinese population has further deepened, and we will continue to face the pressure to achieve a long-term balanced population development,'' Ning Jizhe, head of the National Bureau of Statistics (NBS), said while releasing the census figures on May 11.

+The two-child policy failed to enthuse couples to have a second child as fewer opted for the second child, citing heavy expenditure in raising the children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)